openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

     frontend_status: Done

-The keyword ``throws`` is used at the end of a signature to indicate that a function (this notion here includes methods, constructors or lambdas) can throw an exception.
+The keyword ``throws`` is used at the end of a signature to indicate that a function (this notion here includes methods, constructors, or lambdas) can throw an exception.
 A function ending with ``throws`` is called a *throwing function*.
-A function type can also be marked as ``throws``.
+The function type can also be marked as ``throws``.

 .. index::
    keyword throws